Hematopoietic stem cell: Repopulation kinetics

 Hematopoietic stem cells (HSC) cannot be easily observed directly, and, therefore, their behaviors need to be inferred indirectly.
-Clonal studies are likely the closest technique for single cell in vivo studies of HSC.
+Clonal studies are likely the closest technique for single cell in vivo studies of HSCs.
 Here, sophisticated experimental and statistical methods are used to ascertain that, with a high probability, a single HSC is contained in a transplant administered to a lethally irradiated host.
 The clonal expansion of this stem cell can then be observed over time by monitoring the percent donor-type cells in blood as the host is reconstituted.
 The resulting time series is defined as the repopulation kinetic of the HSC.

 The reconstitution kinetics are very heterogeneous.
 However, using symbolic dynamics, one can show that they fall into a limited number of classes.
 To prove this, several hundred experimental repopulation kinetics from clonal Thy-1^{lo} SCA-1^{+} lin^{−}(B220, CD4, CD8, Gr-1, Mac-1 and Ter-119) c-kit^{+} HSC were translated into symbolic sequences by assigning the symbols "+", "-", "~" whenever two successive measurements of the percent donor-type cells have a positive, negative, or unchanged slope, respectively.
 By using the Hamming distance, the repopulation patterns were subjected to cluster analysis yielding 16 distinct groups of kinetics.
 To finish the empirical proof, the Laplace add-one approach was used to determine that the probability of finding kinetics not contained in these 16 groups is very small.
 By corollary, this result shows that the hematopoietic stem cell compartment is also heterogeneous by dynamical criteria.